 - After live, virtual classes, your unique community is learning and growing together in-person through hands-on projects, reading great books, playing sports, and designing science experiments.

-Welcome to a Great Hearts Microschool!
-For families who are willing and able, their students will receive a rigorous, grade- and-content-specific online education with world class curriculum and instructors alongside a close-knit, in-person, and flexible community.
-We will pilot Great Hearts Microschools during the 2021–2022 school year to promote additional community and flexibility for families, while building on the platform of Great Hearts Online.
+For families who are willing and able, their students will receive a rigorous, grade- and content-specific online education with world class curriculum and instructors alongside a close-knit, in-person, and flexible community.
+After launching in the 2021–22 school year, Great Hearts Microschools continue to form to promote additional community and flexibility for families.

 Building on Great Hearts Online

-We believe that school communities matter deeply—for student formation, for family well-being, for academic success, and for student happiness.
-With Great Hearts Online, we create community virtually through small class sizes, live classes, daily homerooms, lunch gatherings with families, an active Parent Service Organization, and small intervention groups.
-We train and develop our faculty in creating genuine virtual communities, and students share that they are excited to come to school and see their friends every day.
-Additionally, we are facilitating the gathering of families and students—virtually and in-person—through school events as well as by grade-level and regional parent-organized gatherings.
+School communities matter deeply for student formation, family well-being, academic success, and student happiness.
+Great Hearts Online is designed to create communities virtually through small class sizes, live classes, daily homerooms, lunch gatherings with families, an active Parent Service Organization, and small intervention groups.
+Faculty are trained to create genuine virtual communities, and students share that they are excited to come to school and see their friends every day.
+Additionally, they facilitate the gathering of families and students—virtually and in-person—through school events as well as grade-level and regional parent-organized gatherings.

-The Great Hearts Microschool model is a location-based, flexible community with corresponding quality control, training, support, and enrichment.
-At a Great Hearst Microschool, scholars will attend live virtual classes with students across the state, socialize and play together with their in person Microschool peers, receive asynchronous assignment support, and participate in a variety of clubs and enrichment opportunities.
+Founders join a fellowship to help develop their vision for an in-person community of Great Hearts Online students.
+They receive support to build a playbook to address the questions that Founders face in developing their own Great Hearts Microschools.
+The goal is to create a location-based, flexible community with corresponding quality control, training, support, and enrichment.
+At a Great Hearst Microschool, scholars will attend live virtual classes with students across the state, socialize and play together with their in-person Microschool peers, receive asynchronous assignment support, and participate in a variety of clubs and enrichment opportunities.